outpaddling/LPJS/README.md

 Unlike other batch systems, LPJS is designed to be small, easy to deploy and manage, and portable to any
 POSIX platform.
-Most existing batch systems are extremely complex (including our long-time favorite SLURM, which originally stood for "Simple Linux Utility for Resource Management", but is no longer simple by any stretch of the imagination).
+Most existing batch systems are extremely complex, including our long-time favorite SLURM, which stands for "Simple Linux Utility for Resource Management", but is no longer simple by any stretch of the imagination.

-Overly complex HPC tools present a barrier to learning and implementing small-scale HPC, which is crucial for research groups who have no ready access to centralized HPC resources.
+Overly complex HPC tools present a barrier to learning and research for those who have no ready access to centralized HPC resources.
-In major research institutions, centralizing HPC into one massive cluster can improve utilization of resources and reduce overall costs.
+In major research institutions, centralizing HPC into large clusters can improve utilization of resources and reduce overall costs.
 In many other venues, building a large cluster and staffing a support group is simply not feasible.